Shared Rural Network

 The Partial Not Spot (PNS) element of the programme is funded and delivered by the mobile operators.
 You can find the latest updates on the News page.

 In September 2024, Ofcom published an update on the compliance of the UK’s four mobile network operators with their Shared Rural Network coverage obligations.
 You can read the report here on the Ofcom website.
+In November 2024, Ofcom completed a further assessment of information provided by Three to confirm that these requirements have been met.
+The full update statement can be read on the Ofcom website.

 TNS Progress